Last updated 10 May 2022

 As with adult matters, the Crown may proceed by way of ex officio indictment (where there has been no committal or where the magistrate has decided not to commit a matter) (s 101 Youth Justice Act).

-Hear and decide ‘non-serious’ indictable offences
+Magistrates hear and decide ‘non-serious’ indictable offences

 All matters commence as a committal hearing, but the child can decide that they want a magistrate to deal with their case rather than it being sent on to a judge provided that: